-HeidelbergCement has been present in Egypt since the second half of 2016, when it purchased the Italcementi Group.
-Italcementi entered the Egyptian market in October 2001, when it took part in the first privatisation phase of Suez Cement, a company listed on the Cairo and Alexandria Stock Exchange, acquiring 25% of its capital and thus becoming one of its strategic stakeholders.
-Following subsequent purchases, in March 2005 Italcementi Group became the principal shareholder of Suez Cement, together with a consortium of local and international investors.
+HeidelbergCement has had a presence in Egypt since the second half of 2016, when it purchased Italcementi Group.
+Italcementi entered the Egyptian market in October 2001, taking part in the first-phase privatization of Suez Cement, a company listed on the Cairo and Alexandria Stock Exchange, by acquiring 25% of the company’s capital – thus becoming one of its strategic stakeholders.
+Following subsequent purchases, Italcementi Group became the principal shareholder of Suez Cement in March 2005, together with a consortium of local and international investors.

-This is in addition to Suez Cement’s long-term plan to reduce fuel consumption via improved production-line capacity and the replacement of conventional fuels, i.e. natural gas and mazut, with alternative fuels, such as refuse-derived fuels and biomass.
+This is in addition to Suez Cement’s long-term plan to reduce fuel consumption via improved production-line capacity and replacement of conventional fuels (i.e. natural gas and mazut) with alternative fuels, such as refuse-derived fuels and biomass.